Editorial & Affiliate Disclosure

 • Clean, focused layout for documentation

-It feels like a docs theme from the first glance: search at the top, topics, articles, FAQs, and a clear reading experience that doesn’t get in the way of the content.
+It feels like a docs theme from the first glance: search at the top, topics, articles, changelog, FAQs, and a clear reading experience that doesn’t get in the way of the content.

 • Simple mental model (topics & articles)